erdavids/Applitools-Hackathon-2019/README.md

 The purpose of the hackathon is to spread the word about all the benefits Applitools can provide to existing testing frameworks.
 I've listed a few benefits I can imagine coming from Applitools below:

-- **Applitools lets you test the application like a user.** Functional tests are an extremely important part of the pipeline but they generally involve much greater information about the system than the user will have.
-There can be a bit of a disconnect and Applitools allows you to design tests with no more information than what the user can see.
-A change may occur in the code that alters a view but doesn't break any tests.
-Applitools will pick up on the change.
+- **Applitools lets you test the application like a user.** Functional tests are an extremely important part of the pipeline but they generally rely on brittle information and identifiers.
+Applitools allows you to design tests with no more information than what the user can see.

-- **Applitools can quickly be integrated with existing test frameworks.** This project involves a combination of Applitools and Cypress which happened easily with around 3 terminal commands and a few lines of code.
+- **Applitools can quickly be integrated with existing test frameworks.** This project involves a combination of Applitools and Cypress which happened easily with 3 terminal commands and a few lines of code.

 - **Applitools creates a common ground for Quality Engineers, Software Developers, and Business Owners.** While it can be hard communicating the details of unfamiliar frameworks, Applitools lets you visually point out the issues and quickly identify solutions.